Banu Jahir: History

 Amid al-Dawla reacted to this by going to Isfahan to meet with Nizam al-Mulk himself – taking a circuitous route to avoid Gohar-A'in – and plead his father's case.
-His efforts were successful: in 1079 the two parties were formally reconciled and the Banu Jahir were rehired by the caliph.
+His efforts were successful: in 1079 the two parties were formally reconciled and the caliph rehired the Banu Jahir.
 They sealed the agreement by arranging a marriage between Amid ad-Dawla and a granddaughter of Nizam al-Mulk – Amid ad-Dawla's previous wife, who was Nizam al-Mulk's daughter, had died in childbirth in 1077.
 This ended up strengthening the ties between the two vizieral families.

 A few years later, in 1081, the caliph sent Fakhr al-Dawla to Isfahan to negotiate marriage with Malik-Shah's daughter.
 Eventually, he had to go to her foster mother, Turkan Khatun, who was disinterested at first because the Ghaznavid ruler had made a better offer.
 The two parties negotiated and finally reached an agreement, in which Turkan Khatun imposed heavy conditions on the Abbasid caliph: in return for marrying the Seljuk princess, al-Muqtadi would pay 50,000 gold dinars plus an additional 100,000 dinars as mahr (bridal gift), give up his current wives and concubines, and agree to not have sexual relations with any other woman.
 By agreeing to these terms, Fakhr al-Dawla was putting al-Muqtadi at a severe disadvantage while also benefitting the Seljuks considerably.

 By this point, it seems that the Banu Jahir were increasingly interested in working with the Seljuks.
 After al-Muqtadi fired them in 1083, they ended up directly joining the Seljuk administration.
 The circumstances of their removal from office are somewhat unclear – historians gave varying accounts.
 In Sibt ibn al-Jawzi's version, al-Muqtadi had become suspicious of the Banu Jahir, prompting them to leave for Khorasan without requesting official permission; this further aroused al-Muqtadi's suspicions and he retroactively fired them after they had left.
 He then wrote to the Seljuks, telling them specifically not to employ the Banu Jahir in their administration.
 In Ibn al-Athir's version, the Seljuks at some point approached al-Muqtadi and asked to employ the Banu Jahir themselves, and al-Muqtadi agreed.
 Al-Bundari offers no details about the firing itself but wrote instead that the Seljuks sent representatives to meet the Banu Jahir in Baghdad (rather than in Khorasan).
 Whatever the specific details may have been, al-Muqtadi went through a series of candidates to replace the Banu Jahir before finally settling on Abu Shuja al-Rudhrawari as his new vizier.